 Still don't have the speed of my old modeling package, but its start to get better.
 As you can see I start the paneling / greeble work from backside to front.
 I want to modify / balance out the front greebles once the rest of the model is finished.
 As for the paneling I actually looked for reference on the original shuttle.

 I fed the topwing into substance painter, the rest is a stand in material

 Going back to the model after a longer time period (other stuff to do, also the trooper I making for the final result of this project) ..spaceship stuff has always a lower priority whzen doing personal stuff.

 Added some greebles to the front, the big inset at the side and the upper side.
 Got some ideas how to fit the "ears" better to the model.
 Also testing how a resin surface would look like.
 I think I will now start with the downside first, before continuing the top side. to balance out detailed and non detailed areas.

 Again a long time since I dabbled for multiple days for a few hours.
-It's frustarting process, knowing that you could get much farer if you could continiously model on it (And make more progress speed wise).
+It's frustarting process, knowing that you could get much further if you could continiously model on it (And make more progress speed wise).
 Aproximately a third of the downside is done.
-Will propably, once I'm through this, do a second detailing pass across the whole ship
+Once I'm through this, I propably will do a second detailing pass across the whole ship

 to be continued.